 This creamy chicken lemon rice soup tastes like it came straight from your favorite Greek restaurant.
-It's a staple recipe for my family when soup season rolls around and is a hearty, creamy soup with lots of lemon flavor.
-If you have leftover rice or leftover chicken, consider this your fast and easy 30 minute dinner tonight!
+It's a staple recipe for my family when soup season rolls around; deliciously thick and creamy soup with lots of lemon flavor, tender chicken, and lots of love.
+If you have leftover cooked rice or leftover chicken, consider this your fast and easy 30 minute dinner tonight!

 This post may contain Affiliate Links.
 Please see my Full Disclosure Policy for more details.